 Presenting the player with one of these two situations puts them into an unfamiliar scenario, which allows the player to explore and be creative.
 The moderate sections exist to allow the player to continue to reinforce old skills.
 The easy sections allow the player to have pockets of comfort (and room for error) within a level so that no single level is completely overwhelming.

 When first introducing an new situation to the player, I try to provide a clear means of interaction so the player can figure out how to traverse the obstacle.
-If you obfuscate a new situation then they player may not be able to figure out how to deal with this new situation.
-However, if you obfuscate situations the player has already encountered, it allows you to teach the player the depth of applications of the skills they already have.
+If you hide a new situation behind too many choices, it's too easy for the player to not be able to figure out how to deal with this new situation.
+However, if you hide familiar situations behind multiple options or different presentations, it teaches the player to apply their existing skills to new situations (even if they are just slight variations to previous problems).

 The relative difficulty of a level needs to evolve over the course of the game as the player becomes more skilled, so the terms "difficult", "moderate", and "easy" are all relative.